MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-concretejob.md

 ---
-Description: Represents a unit of work and is used to track the progress of asynchronous operations. ms.assetid: '33c13880-92a4-4367-8f0b-ecdf38b2ff8e'
+description: Represents a unit of work and is used to track the progress of asynchronous operations. ms.assetid: '33c13880-92a4-4367-8f0b-ecdf38b2ff8e'
 title: Msvm_ConcreteJob class
 ms.topic: reference